bolt/docs/docs/fields/select.md

 In this case, `record` is the current Record, `selectfield` is the name of the field.
-We use `contentSelect` to verify that this select contains references to other Content, as opposed to a Select Field that has a number of fixed options. is the attribute that returns the selected value or values.
+We use `contentSelect` to verify that this select contains references to other Content, as opposed to a Select Field that has a number of fixed options.

 Below that, the `setcontent` tag fetches the `selectedRecords` from the correct ContentType.
 After that, we iterate over these, using a regßular for loop.
 The